imeemalabonga/imeemalabonga.github.io/README.md

 ### Senior Technical Writer - APIs and Integrations
 **Deltek** (March 2022 - present)
-- Creates, updates, and uploads integration reference documentation
+- Creates, updates, and uploads integration reference documentation for several products
-- Updates and uploads API documentation
+- Updates and uploads API documentation for several products
-- Contributes to company terminology list project
+- Regularly contributes to the team terminology list project
+- Created the training materials and demo of the SDL Tridion Docs Collective Spaces tool for a small team of SMEs

 ### Technical Writer - API
 **AdButler** (May 2021 - January 2022)